 So, is the London Eye worth it?
 It’s definitely expensive, especially considering that it’s only a 30 minute experience.
 Despite that, I still feel that it’s absolutely worth a visit, at least once.
 It’s such an iconic part of the London skyline, and is a major London attraction.

 We went after our tour of Buckingham Palace.
 We took a cab from the Palace, and were at the London Eye after a short ride.
 I had vouchers from our hotel’s concierge, so I went into the ticket office to turn in the vouchers and get tickets.
 We had purchased the Fast Track, so I was able to go into that ticket line.
-After switching the vouchers, I received timing tickets for a few minutes later.
+After switching the vouchers, I received timed tickets for a few minutes later.

 The Fast Track line was much, much shorter than the regular line.
 That was perfect for us, because we only had limited time during our free day, and it was very hot out.
 After less than 5 minutes in line, we were at the security check in.
 That was a quick process, and then we were able to get into our capsule.

 You may be wondering – Is the London Eye Fast Track worth it?
 In our experience, it absolutely was.
 The standard line was long, and it was nice to be able to ride right away.
+I’d recommend budgeting in that extra expense.

 Originally, I thought that 30 minutes seemed like a long time, but it really is the perfect amount of time.
 It’s long enough to make the wait worthwhile, but not so long that you get bored in the capsule.